kunaakos/yorgos/README.md

 We gave this actor a hard-coded, human-readable `ActorId` - which is a necessary evil sometimes - but you should pass a `uniqueId()` instead in most cases.

-You now have a working system that you can message and query, but before we do that, let's write a *message template* to help with that.
+You now have a working system that you can message and query, but before we do that, let's write a *message template*.
 There's no builtin for this, and you don't have to do it, but it's a good pattern.

 ```TypeScript
 export const newLogEntryMessage = ({